-This documentation describes the 2002 full-year consolidated data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
-Released as an ASCII file (with related SAS and SPSS programming statements) and a SAS transport data set, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2002.
-This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 6 and Rounds 1, 2, and 3 of Panel 7, the rounds for the MEPS panels covering calendar year 2002, and contains variables pertaining to survey administration, demographics, employment, health status, quality of care, patient satisfaction, health insurance, and person-level medical care use and expenditures.
+This documentation describes the 2004 full-year consolidated data file from the Medical Expenditure Panel Survey Household Component (MEPS-HC).
+Released as an ASCII file (with related SAS and SPSS programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2004.
+The file contains 1,637 variables and has a logical record length of 4474 with an additional 2-byte carriage return/line feed at the end of each record.

+This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 8 and Rounds 1, 2, and 3 of Panel 9, the rounds for the MEPS panels covering calendar year 2004, and contains variables pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance and person-level medical care use and expenditures.

-The following documentation offers a brief overview of the types and levels of data provided, the content and structure of the files, and programming information.
+The following documentation offers a brief overview of the types and levels of data provided, content and structure of the files, and programming information.
 It contains the following sections: